kazurayam/Resolving_DriverPath_on_the_fly/README.md

 In short, I want my test case script to be able to find out the path to the `chromedriver.exe`, `geckodriver.exe`, `IEDriverServer.exe`, `MicrosoftWebDriver.exe` bundled in the Katalon Studio.

 Why?
-The reason includes:
+The reasons includes:

-1. I want to execute tests in Katalon Studio using browsers with customized DesiredCapabilities/Profiles.
+1. I want to execute a test project in Katalon Studio using browsers with customized DesiredCapabilities/Profiles.
-1. I want my test project runnable on Windows, Mac and Linux.
-Different platforms will have different path the driver binaries.
+1. I want my test project executable on Windows, Mac and Linux.
+Different platforms will have different paths of driver binaries.
-2. I want my test project runnable using Chrome, Firefox, IE and Edge.
+2. I want my test project executable using all browsers that Katalon Studio supports: Chrome, Firefox, IE and Edge.
 I want to be able to specify which type of browser to use by the drop-down menu equipped in the Katalon GUI.
-Still I want to create browser with customized DesiredCapabilities.
+Even then I want to create browser with customized DesiredCapabilities.

 ---

 One day I wrote a test case as follows:

 - [TC1_resolving_ChromeDriverPath_with_text](Scripts/TC1_resolving_ChromeDriverPath_with_text/Script1539317352223.groovy)
 ```